 Criminal Defense Case Types We Offer Payment Plans For

 Is your charge not one of the ones listed above?
-Read through the complete list of Lexington, MO, criminal charges we offer payment plans for, or reach out now to talk about what we can do for your case.
+Look through our complete list of Lexington, MO, criminal charges we offer payment plans for, or get in touch today to talk about how we can make a plan for your case.

 Combs Waterkotte Lexington Criminal Defense Strategies

-When we defend you, our mission is find the most positive outcome for your case, whatever it is.
-No matter what situation you’re in, we will put together a trial-ready, fearless defense that intimidates and impacts juries.
-We also utilize our connections with prosecutors and judges across MO to get charges dropped and secure favorable plea deals.
+When we defend you, our objective is find the most positive outcome for your case, whatever it is.
+No matter what situation you’re in, we will create a trial-ready, fearless defense that intimidates and impacts juries.
+We also utilize our relationships with prosecutors and judges across MO to get charges dismissed and obtain favorable plea deals.

 Want to learn more about how we do it?
 These are some typical defense strategies we use against criminal charges in Lexington, MO: